chriswyatt1/Bombus_impatiens/README.md

 `coldata<- read.csv("coldata.condition.csv", sep="\t", row.names=1)`

-Then I ran the R code in bin/R_differential_expr.R
+Then I ran the R code in bin/differential.expression.R which runs DESeq2, and makes the PCA, volcano and other plots.
+Also makes the DESeq2 differtial table different between control and exposed.

 ## GO annotation